 - To reduce entrainment of fine particles from hauling material, sufficient freeboard would be maintained, and loose material loads (aggregate, soils, etc.) would be tarped - To reduce tailpipe emissions, construction equipment would not be left idling any longer than necessary for safety and mechanical reasons - To reduce construction dust in the short term, water would be applied to problem areas.
 Equipment would be limited to the fenced project area to minimize soil disturbance and consequent dust generation - Landscaping and revegetation would control long-term soil dust production.
 Mulch and plants would stabilize soil and reduce ground surface wind speed/shear

 Alternatives Considered and Dismissed

-The following alternatives were considered for project implementation, but was ultimately dismissed from further analysis (the first alternative listed below describes three alternative locations).
-Reasons for dismissal are provided in the following alternative descriptions.
+The following alternatives were considered for project implementation but ultimately dismissed from further analysis.
+Reasons for dismissal are provided in the following descriptions.

 Alternative Locations for a New SRM Facility